KRLabsOrg/LettuceDetect/docs/EUROBERT.md

 ## Key Takeaways

-- **Annotation projection is effective**: Preserving hallucination tags through translation enables rapid creation of multilingual detection datasets.
+- **Translating annotation can be effective**: Preserving hallucination tags through translation enables rapid creation of multilingual detection datasets when sufficient data is not available.
-- **EuroBERT excels at hallucination detection**: Its long-context capabilities and efficient attention mechanisms make it ideal for RAG verification.
+- **EuroBERT is a good choice for multilingual hallucination detection**: Its long-context capabilities and efficient attention mechanisms make it ideal for RAG verification.
-- **Open framework for multilingual RAG safety**: All components are available under MIT license, enabling immediate adoption.
+- **Open framework for multilingual RAG**: All components are available under MIT license: translation, training, and inference.

 ## Citation